Introduction

 Section titled “Key Features”Type Safety

-Section titled “Type Safety”Every option you define is fully typed from schema definition to action handler:
+Section titled “Type Safety”Every argument you define is fully typed from schema definition to action handler:

 Section titled “Fluent Builder API”Padrone uses a chainable builder pattern that reads naturally: